 - Average response time – 609.3ms

 - 90% response time – 628ms

-You can see average response time is decreased by more than 10% and maximum (90% response time) by more than 25%.
+You can see the average response time is decreased by more than 10% and a maximum (90% response time) by more than 25%.

-So if you are serious about website optimization & security, then you may consider spending few dollars on paid plan or other solution like SUCURI, etc.
+So if you are serious about website optimization & security, then you may consider spending a few dollars on paid plans or other solutions like SUCURI, etc.